Ervin Johnson: Early life

 Johnson attended Block High School in Jonesville, Louisiana, where he played basketball until he quit in the 10th grade.
-Three years removed from high school, he worked in a Baton Rouge supermarket and had grown 8 inches when a friend suggested that he should try-out for the New Orleans Privateers, who did not have a big man.
-Privateers head coach Tim Floyd offered Johnson a scholarship on sight despite the fact he had not played basketball in years.
+Three years after high school, he worked at a Baton Rouge supermarket and grew 8 inches.
+A friend suggested that he try out for the New Orleans Privateers, which did not have a big man.
+Privateers head coach Tim Floyd offered Johnson a scholarship on sight despite Johnson not having played basketball in years.

 College career

 UNO recorded 87 victories during Johnson's time in the program.
 They earned two NCAA tournament bids and one NIT tournament appearance.
 When he finished, he was the second all-time leading scorer in UNO history (1,608 points), first all-time in field goal percentage (59%), first all-time in double-doubles with 55, first all-time in rebounds with 1,287 (10.5 per game), third all-time in double-figure scoring games (81), eighth all-time in steals (109), second all-time in games played (123) and first all-time in blocks (294).
-Johnson was named All-American South Conference for the 1990-1991 season, All-Sun Belt Conference for the 1991-1992 season and was the 1992-1993 Sun Belt Conference Player of the Year.
+Johnson was named All-American South Conference for the 1990–1991 season, All-Sun Belt Conference for the 1991–1992 season, and the 1992–1993 Sun Belt Conference Player of the Year.

-Johnson completed his degree in general studies from University of New Orleans during the 1996-97 NBA season, and was commencement speaker at graduation ceremonies.
+Johnson completed his degree in general studies from the University of New Orleans during the 1996–97 NBA season, and was commencement speaker at graduation ceremonies.

 Honors

-Johnson was named Basketball Times 2nd Team All-American for 1992–93 and 3rd team All-American by Basketball Weekly and United Press International.
+Johnson was named Basketball Times 2nd Team All-American for 1992–93 and 3rd Team All-American by Basketball Weekly and United Press International.
 He was named Honorable Mention All-American for the same season by the Associated Press.

 Johnson was named MVP of the NABC All-America Game in 1993.

 On December 29, 1997, his Privateer jersey (40) was retired at Lakefront Arena.

 In 2005, Johnson was named to the All-Time Men's Basketball Team for the Sun Belt Conference in celebration of the conference's 30th basketball season.